Vyral/base-template/_posts/2020-04-29-what-can-we-expect-for-our-summer-market.md

 {% include youtube.html %}

-*What’s in store for us in the coming summer?
-Here are my thoughts.*
+<p style="text-align:center">What’s in store for us in the coming summer?
+Here are my thoughts.</p>

 With the stay-at-home orders in place to combat the spread of the pandemic, it brings up a very important question: What is this summer going to look like?
 Typically, as schools let out for the summer, the market tends to heat up.
 However, this year is sure to be a little different from the typical summer; the pandemic is going to shake everything up.
 To learn what that will mean for our market, watch the short video above.